Gladys Breedon, railway porter

 Gladys May Breedon was born in 1899 in Shelford, Nottinghamshire to Frederick and Sarah Elizabeth.
 Her father was born in Hucknall Torkard and Sarah was born in Liverpool.

-In the 1911 census she is eleven and living with father Frederick, age 32, who is now a publican, mother Sarah age 31, sister Laura age 9 who was born in Radcliffe and now at school and brother Peter age 6 who was born in Bingham.
+In the 1911 census she was eleven and living with father Frederick, age 32, who was now a publican, mother Sarah age 31, sister Laura age 9 who was born in Radcliffe and now at school and brother Peter age 6 who was born in Bingham.
 They are living at The Lord Nelson public house, 18 Hempshall Lane, Bulwell.
-She is also recorded as living with her grandparents on Needham Street, Bingham and her brother Peter.
-Later in 1911 a trade directory records Peter and Ann (grandparents) as living on Cropwell Road, Radcliffe on Trent.
+She was also recorded as living with her grandparents on Needham Street, Bingham with her brother Peter.
+Later in 1911 a trade directory records Peter and Ann (grandparents) living on Cropwell Road, Radcliffe on Trent.

-Her father, Frederick died 8 December 1914 aged 37 at Bagthorpe Infirmary and is buried with his parents in Radcliffe on Trent cemetery.
+Her father, Frederick died 8 December 1914 aged 37 at Bagthorpe Infirmary and was buried with his parents in Radcliffe on Trent cemetery.

-Her grandfather Peter died on 12th March 1912 and is recorded as a gentleman in his will.
+Her grandfather Peter died on 12th March 1912 and was recorded as a gentleman in his will.
 He grants probate to William Reynolds, miller and William Levi, nurseryman.
 Effects were £1098.17s.0d.
-He is buried in Radcliffe on Trent cemetery.
+He was buried in Radcliffe on Trent cemetery.

 During the War